Go Back to Immigration Forms and Information

 - Applied before the program end date on DS-2019.

-- Eligible for the 212(e) two month home residency requirement waiver.
+- Eligible for the 212(e) twenty four month home residency requirement waiver.

 - Agree to maintain health insurance coverage for yourself and any J-2 dependents throughout AT program.